-We have compiled a research team at GenoPalate with different backgrounds and complementing expertise covering areas that go from molecular biology and genetics all the way to clinical nutrition, including population genetics, obesity, metabolic syndrome and nutritional sciences.
-The research team works closely together focused on advancing the field of nutrigenomics and personalized nutrition in order to improve health outcomes and general wellbeing.
+Our research team has vast experience in molecular biology, genetics, clinical nutrition, population genetics, obesity, metabolic syndrome, and nutritional sciences.
+The team works closely together, focused on advancing the field of nutrigenomics and personalized nutrition.
+It’s this work that turns your DNA test kit results into specific guidance designed to improve your health outcomes and general well-being.

-Sherry is a mother, a molecular geneticist and the CEO of GenoPalate.
+Dr. Sherry Zhang is a mother, a molecular geneticist, and the CEO of GenoPalate.
 Sherry has a bachelor’s degree in Microbiology from Nankai University and a Ph.D. in Molecular Biology from Marquette University.
-She received in 2019 a Spirit of Marquette Award from her alma mater and a Milwaukee Business Journal 40 Under 40 Award.
-She also in 2017 was named a HealthTech Innovator of Wisconsin.
+She received a Spirit of Marquette Award from her alma mater, a Milwaukee Business Journal 40 Under 40 Award, and was named a HealthTech Innovator of Wisconsin.

 Director of Nutrition Sciences

 Dr. Kristin Ricklefs-Johnson is an RDN who also earned her Ph.D. in Nutrition from Arizona State University with an emphasis on insulin resistance, lipid metabolism disorders, and obesity.
 She completed her post-doctoral fellowship at Mayo Clinic, where she focused on nutrition-related proteomic and metabolic research.
 Her interests include understanding the exact mechanism of action of various genetic biomarkers underlying an individual person's predispositions to nutrition-related health outcomes.